-Having extensive international manufacturing experience combined with nationwide higher education experience made SSOE the right choice for Owens Community College (Owens) for the design of their new Advanced Manufacturing Training Center.
-SSOE’s manufacturing facility design experts worked closely with our higher education team and the client to incorporate the latest manufacturing trends into the new Owen’s real-world training center.
-We have worked on thousands of industrial projects and have kept pace with this dynamic industry by working alongside experts in the field.
+Having extensive international manufacturing experience combined with nationwide higher education experience made SSOE the right choice for Owens Community College for the design of their new Dana Advanced Manufacturing Training Center.
+SSOE’s manufacturing facility design experts worked closely with our higher education team and the client to incorporate the latest manufacturing trends into Owen’s new real-world training center.
+We have worked on thousands of industrial projects and kept pace with this dynamic industry by working alongside experts in the field.
 The application of the knowledge we have gained resulted in the delivery of a teaching and training facility that truly reflects today’s manufacturing environments.
-Simulation of real world working environments allows students to be prepared for success as they complete their courses and enter the workforce.
+Simulation of real-world working environments allows students to be prepared for success as they complete their courses and enter the workforce.

 SSOE performed architecture, civil, structural, electrical, mechanical and plumbing engineering, fire protection, technology, communications, security design, interior design, and loose furnishings design.